 - Net assets and distributions are based on the actual number of units outstanding at the relevant time.
 The increase/decrease from operations is based on the weighted daily average number of units outstanding over the financial period. - 3.
 Distributions are paid out in cash/reinvested in additional units of the Fund, or both. - 4.
 This is not a reconciliation of the beginning and ending net assets per unit.
 The information for years prior to September 30, 2014 is derived from the Fund's annual audited financial statements prepared based on Canadian GAAP.
 Prior to September 30, 2014, for the purpose of processing unitholder transactions, net assets were calculated based on the closing market price, while for financial statement purposes net assets were calculated based on bid/ask price.
-For the periods ended March 31, 2017, September 30, 2016, 2015 and 2014 the information provided for processing unitholder transactions is consistent with the information provided for reporting purposes.
+For the periods ended after September 30, 2013 the information provided for processing unitholder transactions is consistent with the information provided for reporting purposes.

-5. The management expense ratio (MER) is based on total expenses (excluding foreign withholding taxes, commissions and other portfolio transaction costs, but including management fee distributions paid to certain unitholders in the form of additional units, as applicable) for the stated period and is expressed as an annualized percentage of daily average net asset value during the period.
+5. The management expense ratio (MER) is based on total expenses (excluding foreign witholding taxes, commissions and other portfolio transaction costs but including management fee distributions paid to certain unitholders in the form of additional units) for the stated period and is expressed as an annualized percentage of daily average net asset value during the period.
 The Manager may absorb certain expenses otherwise payable by the Fund.
 The amount of expenses absorbed is determined annually at the discretion of the Manager.

-The Fund may hold investments in other investment funds and ETFs.
-When applicable, the MER is calculated taking into consideration the expenses of the Fund allocated to the series including expenses indirectly attributable to its investment in other investment funds and ETFs divided by the average daily net asset value of the series of the Fund during the period.
+The Fund may hold investments in other investment funds and ETFs and the MER is calculated taking into consideration the expenses of the Fund allocated to the series including expenses indirectly attributable to its investment in other investments funds and ETFs divided by the average daily NAV of the series of the Fund during the period.